osisoft/Edge-Data-Store-Docs/content/omf/omf-messages.md

 Once a type and container are defined, you can send data messages to write data to the container.

-To writer data to the container, follow these steps:
+To writer data to the container:

 1. Create an OMF JSON file to define data events to be stored in the SdsStreams created in the previous steps.
 For best performance, batch OMF messages together, as in the following example: